bear-metal/bear-metal/source/_posts/2014-12-22-rails-garbage-collection-age-matters.markdown

 ![](/images/gc_second_minor.png)

 Most of the reclaiming efforts are thus focussed on the young generation (new objects).
 Generally 95% of objects are dead by the first GC.
+The current generation of an object is the number of major GC cycles it has survived.

 ## RGenGC

 At a very high level C Ruby 2.1's collector has the following properties:

-* High throughput - it can sustain a high rate of allocations / collections due to faster minor GC cycles and very rare major GC cycles
+* High throughput - it can sustain a high rate of allocations / collections due to faster minor GC cycles and very rare major GC cycles.
-* GC pauses are still long ("stop the world") for major GC cycles
+* GC pauses are still long ("stop the world") for major GC cycles.
 * Generational collectors have much shorter mark cycles as they traverse only the young generation, most of the time.

 This is a marked improvement to the C Ruby GC and serves as a base for implementing other advanced features moving forward.
 Ruby 2.2 supports incremental GC and object ages beyond just old and new definitions.
 A major GC cycle in 2.1 still runs in a "stop the world" manner, whereas a more involved incremental implementation (Ruby 2.2) interleaves short steps of mark and sweep cycles between other VM operations.